Bluechip23/bluechip/readme.md

 # Bluechip
 # Become a Validator
 This assumes that you have go and a proper operating system installed to your machine.
 If you need to install go, do so here: https://go.dev/doc/install
-*Please note, if you see bluechip_1 in any of our documentation, please use bluechip-1 instead.
-We have updated our chainID.

 Once everything is installed, you will need to build the BlueChip binary:
 # from $HOME dir
 git clone https://github.com/Bluechip23/bluechip